 The official story of JFK’s assassination, promoted almost immediately by the Dallas Police Department, J. Edgar Hoover’s FBI, and Lyndon Johnson’s White House, was that the president had been shot from an office building behind Kennedy’s limousine, by a pro-Castro communist named Lee Harvey Oswald, who had no co-conspirators and no discernible motive.

-Under the circumstances, it would have been foolish for any young black person to come forward to tell a story that few white people in positions of power wanted to hear.
+Under such circumstances, it would have been foolish for any young black person to come forward to tell a story that few white people in positions of power wanted to hear.
 After Oswald, who denied shooting JFK, was murdered in police custody, it would have been almost suicidal.